 New Stream students write placement tests in English, Math, and French.
 No preparation is required, as they are based on acquired knowledge.
 Please note that they are not required to write a placement test in Ivrit (Hebrew language) as part of the admissions process for New Stream.

-*Entry to New Stream is in Grade 9 and applications for grades 10 and 11 are considered on a case-by-case basis.
+*Entry to New Stream is in Grade 9 and applications for grade 10 are considered on a case-by-case basis.

-"Coming to TanenbaumCHAT, I was totally new to the Jewish schooling system, and as a result, I did not have an indepth knowledge of Judaic holidays and the Hebrew language.
+"Coming to TanenbaumCHAT, I was totally new to the Jewish schooling system, and as a result, I did not have an in-depth knowledge of Jewish holidays and the Hebrew language.
 However, after my first day of New Stream, that all changed.
 My class and I realized that we were all in the same boat, and this bonded us together like a family.
-I am so grateful for my New Stream community and the Jewish values that I now hold dear to me.”
+I am so grateful for my New Stream community and the Jewish values that I now hold dear.”